laura-olivia-felder/QMGsurvey/README.md

 ### Documentation

-For further documentation, see [the wiki](https://github.com/laurinjfelder/QMGsurvey/wiki).
+For further documentation, see [the wiki](https://github.com/laura-olivia-felder/QMGsurvey/wiki).

-## Contact

-You can contact me under laurin.jonathan.felder@univie.ac.at.